How To Set Goals and Delegate the SMART Way

 What is the hardest leadership role you have ever fulfilled?
 When people hear that I was a bomb disposal officer and have done multiple operational tours they naturally assume that it was in some warzone where my leadership was most tested.
 My leadership was certainly tested in these environments.
 I had to command soldiers and achieve missions but, in those early years of leadership, there was something I was lacking.
 That something was transformational leadership.

 I only realised this when I was working for a non-profit start-up after leaving the Army.
 I was, among other things, employed as the Production Manager and this role meant I had to organise the set-up of all our events.
-Having worked on complex construction tasks as a project manager this was – in theory at least – a relatively straightforward task.
+Having worked on complicated construction tasks as a project manager this was – in theory at least – a relatively straightforward task.
 But there was one major challenge.

 Event management